War Time

 The openness.
 The mobility.
 The banking access.
 The functioning passport.
 The convertible currency.
 The right to leave.

-These are not permanent.
-They are contingent on political conditions that have changed before and will change again.
+None of these conditions are permanent.
+They rest on political arrangements that have changed before and will change again.

-The sovereign individual does not predict when.
-It builds as though the conditions could change before the prediction could be acted upon.
+The sovereign individual does not wait for a timestamped prediction.
+It builds as though conditions could change before the prediction could be acted upon.

 Because they can.
 Because they have.
 Because they will.